-In January 1941 he enlisted in the Army, as his brother recalled, “to get his year of service over with.”
+On 16 January 1941 he enlisted in the Army, as his brother recalled, “to get his year of service over with.”
 He was sent to Fort Bragg, North Carolina for basic training and assigned to the 47th Infantry, 9th Division, at the rank of private.
 While at Fort Bragg, he was photographed, wearing rain gear and a beaming smile, by a comrade who entered the photo in a national contest sponsored by the Boston Sunday Post, where it appeared on 10 August 1941.

 Soon after this, he was transferred to the Signal Corps at Fort Monmouth, New Jersey.
-Around March 1942 he received his commission as second lieutenant, and concluded he could support a wife.
+On 25 March 1942 he received his commission as second lieutenant, and concluded he could support a wife.
 While on leave, he returned to Williamstown, where he married Madeleine Reagan, the daughter of Fred Herbert Reagan and Martha McAdoo, on 2 April 1942 at St. John’s Episcopal Church.

 On 30 June 1942 Sanger Steel boarded a ship for Britain, where he began training in radar with the Royal Air Force at Stoke Holy Cross, Norfolk, and later at RAF College, Cranwell, Lincolnshire.
 In January 1943 he assumed command of a radar station at Jacka, Portloe, Cornwall.
 In late March he returned to the United States on leave after nine months in Britain, and was promoted to first lieutenant.

 After reuniting with Madeleine in 1945 Sanger returned to the Chicago area, where, with the aid of the G.I.
 Bill, he took education courses at Lake Forest College.
 The following year, he pursued graduate work at the progressive Graduate Teachers College of Winnetka, where he took the degree of master of education.
 He also took his first teaching job in Lake Forest.
 In 1951, after the birth of two sons, he began doctoral studies at Columbia Teachers College; the family moved to Shanks Village, Rockland County, New York, a former Army camp used after the war as student housing for veterans with families.
 When he completed his doctorate in education in 1953, the family moved again, to Scotia, New York, where Madeleine’s father had lived since 1943.
 Here Sanger became principal of Craig School in nearby Niskayuna.
 In 1960, he caused a stir when he left this job to return to the elementary classroom.
-He remained a classroom teacher until 1971, when he retired due to the effects of early-onset Alzheimer’s disease.
+He remained a classroom teacher until 1971, when he retired due to the effects of early-onset dementia.

 Growing up and residing in many places during his life, he regarded one place as his true home: the village of Leland, Michigan, where his mother’s family owned a summer cottage.
 After the war, he brought his family to Leland almost every summer, purchasing a cottage there in 1959.
 He often took summer jobs there, as a day camp counselor and, in the 1960s, as a golf and tennis instructor.